devonpmack/react-pokedex-workshop/README.md

 To do this we used a bit of weird Javascript / JSX syntax, but what it means it to ignore the `<p>` block if we don't have a value `selectedPokemon`.
 This is also important so that we don't show an error when data is fetching later.

 Now we can start fetching data, lets add a function at the top of our `Pokedex` function that fetches data from the API.
-We'll call it `getPokemonInfo()` and it takes the parameter `name` which is the name of the pokemon we want info on.
+We'll call it `getPokemonInfo()` and it takes the parameter `name` which is the name of the Pokemon  we want info on.

 ```diff